Alarmod/MRI_MedicalAnalysis/README.md

 - forecast characteristics of the studied processes.

 # The library contain the following software-realized modules:
-- preprocessing module: normalization and highlighting a brain area;
+- preprocessing module: normalization of MRI-data;
 - Python-module for training and testing artificial neural networks with [Yolo 8](https://github.com/ultralytics/ultralytics/blob/main/docs/en/models/yolov8.md) architecture;
 - C++-module for high speed segmentation and classification, based on [Yolo 8](https://github.com/ultralytics/ultralytics/blob/main/docs/en/models/yolov8.md) architecture and [ONNXRuntime](https://onnxruntime.ai/) library (CPU and GPU supported);
 - visualization module: 2D- and 3D-visualization of the brain; ROI 2D- and 3D-visualization; tracking of accumulations of Mesenchymal Stem Cells (MSC); combined visualization of the results.